Waterloo Collegiate Institute: Special programs

-Advanced Geotech Magnet

-Geotechnology is the science and technology of gathering, analyzing, interpreting, distributing and using geographic forces.
-The Geotech Magnet encompasses a broad range of subparticles that can be brought together to create a detailed but understandable picture of the physical world and our place in it.

 Pre-Advanced Placement Programs

 The Pre-AP Program at Waterloo Collegiate is not a prescribed curriculum but rather an enriched experience to enhance current curriculum standards.
 Pre-AP courses include English, Math, and Science, among other disciplines.
 In 2015, the average score on AP exams written by WCI students was 4.13 (out of 5).

 Advanced Placement Programs

 The Advanced Placement (AP) program consists of a number of enrichment courses and related examinations.
 These courses are comparable to university courses.
 Successful students may be granted advanced placement or credit at universities.
 This is a new initiative for 2004–05 at WCI only.
 This is not a magnet program but does still attract students from various backgrounds.
 Students from other school catchments areas wishing to enroll at Waterloo Collegiate to take Advanced Placement Courses must get a principal to principal transfer from their home school in order to attend Waterloo Collegiate.
 School board officials may or may not grant transfers to students who wish to move schools to attend non-magnet programs.